dt1510/appointedd/README.md

 appointedd
 ==========

-Simple Appointment Booking System
+#Simple Appointment Booking System

+##Usage
+1. clone the files into your web directory.
-1. configure the system by editing configuration.php
+2. configure the system by editing configuration.php.
-2. run setup.php to seed the examples into the database
+3. run setup.php to seed the examples into the database.
-3. enter new appointments by running index.php
+4. enter new appointments by running index.php.